NICE process and methods

 The update is developed using the same methods and process as for a new guideline.
 Updates of some topic areas using the scope of the published guideline use the review questions and review protocols already defined by the existing guideline.
 However, if the review questions and/or protocols are unavailable, need refinement, or if there is ambiguity in the published guideline, the developer may approach the committee members with topic expertise for advice before starting the evidence review.

 Update of topic areas in a guideline are subject to the same level of scrutiny as full updates and new guidelines.
 The underlying principles of transparency of process and methodological rigour continue to hold.
 The draft is subject to a consultation period of up to 6 weeks, depending on length and complexity (see the chapter on the validation process for draft guidelines, and dealing with stakeholder comments).
 The developer should maintain records appropriate for audit (see the section on committee meetings in the chapter on decision-making committees).
-The usual process for finalising and publishing the guideline is followed (see the chapter on finalising and publishing the guideline).
+The usual process for finalising and publishing the guideline is followed (see the chapter on finalising and publishing the guideline recommendations).

 14.4 Refreshing the guideline recommendations

+Refreshing guideline recommendations allow us to improve the usability of recommendations without changing the intent and therefore without the need for an evidence review.
 Refreshing changes can be made to guideline recommendations even when the surveillance decision is not to update the guideline.
-All changes to recommendations made as part of the surveillance process should be agreed by the NICE surveillance team (see the chapter on ensuring that published guidelines are current and accurate).
+All changes to recommendations made as part of the surveillance process should be agreed by the NICE surveillance programme (see the chapter on ensuring that published guidelines are current and accurate).

 When it has been agreed which topic areas need updating, the publishing team also identifies recommendations that may need refreshing to feed into the scoping process.
 Occasionally during development of the update, additional recommendations that are not part of the update may be identified for refreshing by the committee or the publishing team.